AGB09/monty_hall_problem/README.md

 In fact this is not the case.

 Lets start with all doors being closed.
 We know that there is a 1/3 chance that the car is behind one of the doors.
 If you pick door A, then the chance of the car being behind it is 1/3.
 Therefore the chance the car is behind doors B and C must then be 2/3.
-When door B is revealed to have nothing in it.
-Then the 1/3 chance it originally had drops to 0 and must therefore be transfered on to door C.
+When door B is open we see there is nothing behind it.
+The 1/3 chance it originally had drops to 0 and must therefore be transfered on to door C, which now has 2/3 chance of hiding a car or twice as likley as A.
 Therefore, by swapping from your original choice A to door C, you stand a greater chance of winning the car.

 This python code shows that over a large ammount of runs the running success rates for switching doors will tend to 2/3.